jupyter-book/jupyter-book/_build/features/interact.md

 BinderHub can be used to build the environment needed to run a repository, and provides a link that lets others interact with that repository.
-If your Jupyter Book is hosted online on GitHub, you can automatically insert buttons that link to the Jupyter Notebook running in a BinderHu.
+If your Jupyter Book is hosted online on GitHub, you can automatically insert buttons that link to the Jupyter Notebook running in a BinderHub.
 When a user clicks the button, they'll be taken to a live version of the page.
 If your code doesn't require a significant amount of CPU or RAM, you can use the free, public BinderHub running at https://mybinder.org.